 ADVISING AND PRE-REGISTRATION:

-Advising for the Spring 2018 term will be October 25 – November 13.
+Advising for the Fall 2018 term will be March 28th – April 6th.
 Please stop by your academic advisor’s office to sign up for an advising appointment before March 28th.

 LAB COURSES FOR SPRING 2018

 Lab courses will begin on Tuesday, January 9th 2018.

 The Department of Psychology, then called the Department of Psychology, Sociology and Philosophy, was one of the original academic departments at the founding of Francis Marion College in 1970.
 There were no plans to offer graduate education at FMU until community mental health practitioners expressed interest in advanced training; as a result, the Departments of Psychology and Sociology began in 1976 to offer a sequence of five applied courses termed the “Paraprofessional Option.”
 These programs have grown a great deal since 1976; however, small class sizes, close mentorship, and hands-on training remain a priority.
 Currently, the Department offers a rigorous undergraduate major in Psychology, as well as graduate degrees in Applied Psychology (Clinical/Counseling) and School Psychology.